ROHIT12311926/razorai-commerce/README.md

 PENDING_APPROVAL
 ```

-This provides a safety boundary between AI decision-making and financial execution.
+This creates a safety boundary between AI decision-making and financial execution.

 ---

-## 🌟 Nice Features
+# 💰 Revenue & Upselling Features

-Features that make the shopping experience smarter and more conversational.
+RazorAI is designed to help merchants increase cart value while keeping recommendations useful and contextual.

-### 💡 Intelligent Product Recommendations
+### 🛍️ Smart Product Upselling

-After a product is added to the cart, RazorAI can suggest relevant complementary products.
+After a customer adds a product to the cart, RazorAI can suggest relevant complementary products.

 Example: